saubriot/k8s_ansible/README.md

 ## 4.2.
 Install k8s administration host
 ### 4.2.a.
 Objective
 The administration host includes 2 main components :
+- An haproxy server to load balance Kubernetes control plane API requests to kubernetes master nodes
 - A DNS Server for .europe domain name resolution including hostnames (ex : paris.europe) and kubernetes domain names (ex : dashboard.k8s.europe).
 - An OpenVPN Server to connect the Cluster (usefull if you want restrict external access on a specific interface)